 The easiest way is to guess.
 We humans do it all the time.
 Should you take Main Street or First Avenue home?
 Well, First is usually busy this time of night, so Main it is.
 Except—whoops, there’s construction on Main, and now you’re stuck in a traffic jam.

-So how can we improve our ability to guess when it matters most—in other words, when we’re making a risk-based decision?
+So how can we improve our ability to guess when it matters most—in other words when we’re making a risk-based decision?
 By using data and foundational information to drive a risk assessment.
-Qualitative risk assessments based on subjective criteria are effective when there is no relevant data present.
+Qualitative risk assessments based on subjective criteria are effective when no relevant data is present.
 The three approaches below are typically used to assess strategic risks that have never occurred before.